 The first step is to lock pinkies which are universal.
 You interlock your pinkies with the other person to start making a promise.

 Then you have to join your thumbs to stamp a seal.
 This will mean that your pinky promise is now sealed with assurance and trust.
 These two steps are the most commonly used ones.

 After you have sealed a stamp, you need to touch each other’s palms to sign it off.
 You can do it while interlocking the pinkies and letting them go.
 It simply depends upon your preference.
 Once you sign, you need to copy it.

 To copy the pinky promise, you can wave your fingers while letting each other’s hands go.
 These are the significant steps of a pinky promise in Korea, and the people consider it the proper form of any guarantee (among teens).

 Just like the pinky promise, there is also a promise handshake in Korea.
 You can perform the last three steps of a pinky swear and have a handshake afterward to do a promise handshake.
 This is not as common as the pinky claim, yet many people tend to do a promise handshake while committing to something.

 If you are an adult, you might wonder if this information could be useless for you.
-We want to tell you that this is not.
+We want to tell you that this is not the case.
 You can use it in several situations.
-For instance, if you are talking to a kid, you could say, “let’s have a promise handshake” to make them feel more comfortable with you.
+For instance, if you are talking to a kid, you could say, “Let’s have a promise handshake” to make them feel more comfortable with you.